History of USM Alger (2010–present): From Setbacks to Silverware: USM Alger's Journey

 Team USM Alger Champion 2013–14 Algerian Ligue Professionnelle 1.

 During the 2012–13 season, USM Alger was led by Argentine coach Miguel Angel Gamondi.
 The season began poorly and after a loss to ES Sétif, Gamondi was dismissed and replaced by former Olympique de Marseille coach Rolland Courbis.
 Under Courbis, the team made a strong comeback, finishing the first half of the season with six wins, two draws, and one defeat.
 However, the second half of the Ligue Professionnelle 1 campaign saw a decline in form, making it clear that winning the league would be difficult.
 The club began to shift focus to the Algerian Cup and the Arab Club Champions Cup.

 In the Algerian Cup, USMA reached the semi-finals and secured victory against MC Oran with a decisive goal by Noureddine Daham, qualifying for the final for the 17th time in the club’s history and the first in six years.
 In the final, USM Alger faced city rivals MC Alger in a fifth Algiers Derby final.
 Mokhtar Benmoussa scored the only goal, giving USMA their eighth Algerian Cup title and their first victory over MC Alger in a final after four previous defeats.
 The post-match ceremony was marred by MC Alger's refusal to collect their medals in protest of referee Djamel Haimoudi’s officiating.

+Rolland Courbis, who coached USM Alger from 2012 to 2013, became the first foreign manager in the club's history to win a title.

 In the Arab Club Champions Cup, they advanced through the early rounds easily, but faced a tough semi-final against Ismaily SC of Egypt, which they won in a penalty shootout marking their first ever appearance in the competition's final.
 In contrast, the Confederation Cup was not prioritized, USM Alger traveled to Gabon with a reduced squad of only 16 players to face US Bitam.
 The defeat came as no surprise, as the Red and Black appeared largely uninterested in the African campaign, which had been deemed exhausting by both the staff and players.
 Prioritizing domestic objectives, USMA exits the continental stage with neither surprise nor apparent regret.
 On May 14, 2013, USMA captured their first Arab Club Champions Cup title, defeating Al-Arabi of Kuwait 3–2 on aggregate in the final.
 Prime Minister Abdelmalek Sellal attended the match and handed the trophy to team captain Mohamed Rabie Meftah.